 Namibplaas is located 7.5km northeast of the Valencia deposit on the farm "Namibplaas 93" with a total surface area of 1,269 ha.
-The Namibplaas exploration licence ("EPL 3638") expired November 6, 2019 and an application to renew the licence has been made.
+The Namibplaas exploration licence ("EPL 3638") expired November 6, 2019 and an application to renew the licence was made, and on September 17, 2020 the Company received notice that the licence was renewed for a final 2 year term.